In today’s fast-paced industry, people rely on mobile…

 3. My Business Signals

 Garnering 14.7%, this directly connects to your usage and upkeep of your GMB (Google My Business) page.
-You’ll need to keep an eye on the accuracy of the information on your GMB page, along with keywords you use.
+You’ll need to keep an eye on the accuracy of the information on your GMB page, along with the keywords you use.
 These can greatly affect your ranking in local search results.

-Best Practices To Reach and Maintain Top Local Ranking
+Best Practices To Reach And Maintain Top Local Ranking

 Armed with the tools to overcome your poor local ranking woes, the next step is putting them to use.
 So how do you utilize this knowledge to serve your needs?
 Below are the first steps on the right path to your success.

 - Upgrade your link profile – Since doing well in local search results is your goal, it’s important that you connect with local businesses.
-Building good working relationships with existing businesses in your community not only makes good business sense, but it can also help your local search rank.
+Building good working relationships with existing businesses in your community not only makes good business sense but can also help your local search rank.
 Remember, the more credible sites that link to yours, the greater the benefit for you.
 Attend local events to get in touch with other local business owners, and set up working partnerships with local high-authority sites.

 - Refine your website – Be sure to update all your information so it is accurate and relevant to the business you are doing.
 Improve the quality of your content in ways that make it more appealing to visitors.
 This can be done by including high-resolution images and optimized keywords that can easily lead clients to what they are looking for.

 - Optimize your GMB page – As stated above, NAP is critical here.
 Keeping all this information up-to-date and accurate is a piece of cake, and by doing so you will start to see the rewards.
-Focusing on which keywords are used, and make sure they are relevant to the products or services of your business, and your location.
+Focus on which keywords are used, and make sure they are relevant to the products or services of your business, and your location.